Akbari06/WellWorld/README.md

 WellWorld is an interactive platform that connects volunteers with global opportunities while providing AI-powered recommendations and real-time collaboration features.
 The platform features an interactive 3D globe visualization, chat functionality, and smart opportunity matching powered by Google's Gemini AI.

+Achieved 🥇 for Google Dev.
+Group and 🥉 for Booking.com tracks.

 ## About the Project

 **Inspiration.** I grew up watching neighbors coordinate disaster-response drives with little more than group chats and shared spreadsheets.
 WellWorld is my attempt to give grassroots organizers a global cockpit where compassion scales as gracefully as code.